-However, we believe that Proposal One: Election of Directors, Proposal Three: Non-binding, advisory vote on compensation of named executive officers, Proposal Four: Amendment and restatement of our certificate of incorporation to permit stockholders holding 20% of our outstanding common stock to call special meetings, Proposal Five: Amendment and restatement of our certificate of incorporation to permit the exculpation of officers, and Proposal Six: Amendment and restatement of the Guidewire Software, Inc. 2020 Stock Plan are considered non-routine matters under applicable rules.
+However, we believe that Proposal One: Election of Directors, Proposal Three: Non-binding, advisory vote on compensation of named executive officers and Proposal Four: Amendment and Restatement of the Guidewire Software, Inc. Amended and Restated 2020 Stock Plan are considered non-routine matters under applicable rules.
 Accordingly, brokers or other nominees cannot vote on these proposals without instructions from beneficial owners.